atsetilam/astarte/README.md

 ## Any chance I can get a hosted and managed instance?

-Yup, stay tuned :) or get in touch with us.
+You may want to check [Astarte Cloud](https://console.astarte.cloud/).
+This environment is dedicated to PoC validation and is a free and safe playground for developers, before moving to production.
+It provides you with the Astarte Dashboard by default, thus easing your way into learning Astarte's inner workings.
+Make sure to ping us (see contacts below) to speed up the user acceptance process.

+If you're looking to move to production and feel you could use our help, please read below.

 ## I need some help with my installation!
 Where can I get commercial support?

 Glad you asked.
-Astarte is developed by SECO Mind, who fuels its development thanks to the generosity of many customers running it in production.
-Besides consultancy, installation, maintenance, long-term support and customizations, SECO Mind also commercializes Astarte Enterprise, an Astarte variant packing in some additional goodies and features.
+Astarte is developed by SECO Mind thanks to the generosity of numerous customers who run it in production.
+Besides product development, SECO Mind also provides consultancy, installation, maintenance, long-term support and customizations, including some additional goodies and specific use-case features.

-[Get in touch](https://astarte.cloud/contactus) or [contact us via email](mailto:info@secomind.com) to find out how we can help you in getting Astarte in its best possible shape for your specific needs.
+[Get in touch](https://astarte.cloud/contactus) or [contact us via email](mailto:info@secomind.com) to find out how we can help you get Astarte in its best possible shape for your specific needs.

 # License